progressivis/progressivis/README.md

-# Progressive
+# Progressivis

-Progressive is a toolkit to build scientific workflows that perform in a progressive manner, delivering some results in a continuous way, improving them with time.
+Progressivis is a toolkit to build scientific workflows that perform in a progressive manner, delivering some results in a continuous way, improving them with time.